netdata/netdata/health/REFERENCE.md

 crit: EXPRESSION
 ```

-#### Alarm line `to`
+#### Alert line `to`

-This will be the first parameter of the script to be executed when the alarm switches status.
+This will be the first script parameter that will be executed when the alert changes its status.
 Its meaning is left up to
 the `exec` script.

 The default `exec` script, `alarm-notify.sh`, uses this field as a space separated list of roles, which are then